nflanner/PNN-LUMIN/README.md

 set_1_fy = FoldYielder(PATH/'test_1.hdf5', input_pipe=PATH/'input_pipe_1.pkl')
 ```

 For all masses, we then took a tuple of the ensemble, associated test set (opposite half), and transformation pipe, and madepredictions using the predict() method.
 To tell LUMIN that this is indeed a parameterized netowkr, we use the ParameterizedPrediction callback function which specifies the training features (train_feats), feature(s) to be parameterized (['res_mass']), and the transformed prediction point.
 For example, to predict on 400 GeV, the final kwarg in ParameterisedPrediction would be [preprocess_mass(400,pipe)] where the method preprocess_mass() transforms the 400 mass via the transformation pipeline, pipe.
 The predict() method then saves the predictions in the original folder yielder given as a kwarg.
+Note that once the cell below is has been run and the folder yielder has prediction scores, it cannot be run again unless a new folder yielder is created via the importing/preprocessing procedure.

 ```bash
 mb = master_bar(masses)